Caleb Landry Jones

-Caleb Landry Jones (born December 7, 1989) is an American actor and musician.
+Caleb Landry Jones (born 1989) is an American actor and musician.
 He first gained recognition for his supporting roles as Banshee in X-Men: First Class (2011), Jeremy Armitage in Get Out (2017), Jack Hicks in The Florida Project (2017), and Red Welby in Three Billboards Outside Ebbing, Missouri (2017).
 The latter earned him a SAG Award.

 His leading roles include Syd March in Antiviral (2012), Ty Carter in The Outpost (2019), and Martin Bryant in Nitram (2021), which earned him a Cannes Film Festival Award for Best Actor and a AACTA Award for Best Actor in a Leading Role.
-He later starred in Luc Besson's films Dogman (2023) and Dracula: A Love Tale (2025).
+He later starred in Luc Besson's Dogman (2023) and Dracula (2025).

-Biography
+Early life

-Jones was born on December 7, 1989, in Garland, Texas, the son of Cindy, a special educator, and Patrick Jones, a building contractor.
-He has two brothers: one younger than him and the other his older brother, John, who served in the Marine Corps.
-His maternal grandparents had both played in the Dallas Symphony Orchestra.
+Jones was born in Garland, Texas and was raised in Richardson, a suburb in Dallas.
+His father Patrick is a contractor and his mother Cindy is a special educator.
+He is the second of three brothers.
+His older brother served in the Marine Corps.
+Jones' maternal grandparents had played in the Dallas Symphony Orchestra.